fledge-iot/fledge-south-playback/docs/index.rst

     - **Timestamp format**: The format of the timestamp within the file.

     - **Ingest mode**: Determine if ingest should be in batch or burst mode.
+In burst mode data is ingested as a set of bursts of rows, defined by *Burst size*, every *Burst Interval*, this allows simulation if sensors that have internal buffering within them.
+Batch mode is the normal, regular rate ingest of data.

     - **Sample Rate**: The data sampling rate that should be used, this is defined in readings per second.